Twisted strong Macdonald theorems and adjoint orbits: Introduction

 \subsection{Organization}

 Section \ref{S:overview} contains an overview of our cohomology results and the connection with the constant term identity.
 Section \ref{S:laplacian} contains the Laplacian calculation.
-Section \ref{S:orbit} contains all the results on adjoint orbits on $L[[z]]^{\tilde{\sigma}}$ needed to complete the calculation of $H^*(\mfp[s])$.
-Section \ref{S:truncatedcoh} contains the spectral sequence argument for calculating the cohomology of the truncation $\mfp / z^N \mfp$.
-The Kostant slice theorem is completed in Section \ref{S:kostant}, along with the calculation of $H^*(\mfb, S^*\mfn^*)$.
+Section \ref{S:jetschemes} defines twisted jet and arc schemes.
+Section \ref{S:orbit} contains theorems on adjoint orbits of twisted jet and arc groups.
+Section \ref{S:mainproof} contains the cohomology calculations of $H^*(\mfp[s])$ and $H^*(\mfb,S^* \mfn^*)$, while Section \ref{S:truncatedcoh} contains the spectral sequence argument for calculating the cohomology of the truncation $\mfp / z^N \mfp$.